ibm-cloud-docs/vpc/block_storage_is_create.md

 $ ibmcloud is volume-create demovolume1 custom us-east-1 --capacity 500 --iops 3000 --tags env:test,env:prod
 Creating volume demovolume1 in resource group Default under account VPC 01 as user rtuser1@mycompany.com...

 ID                                     r014-e45f9c8c-4655-4a3e-9d90-70c2d64d1746
 Name                                   demovolume1
-CRN                                    crn:v1:bluemix:public:is:us-east-1:a/a123456::volume:r014-e45f9c8c-4655-4a3e-9d90-70c2d64d1746
+CRN                                    crn:v1:bluemix:public:is:us-east-1:a/a1234567::volume:r014-e45f9c8c-4655-4a3e-9d90-70c2d64d1746
 Status                                 pending
 Attachment state                       unattached
 Capacity                               500
 IOPS                                   3000
 Bandwidth(Mbps)                        6291
 Profile                                custom
 Encryption key                         -
 Encryption                             provider_managed
 Resource group                         defaults
 Created                                2023-07-24T16:20:52+00:00
 Zone                                   us-east-1
 Health State                           inapplicable
 Volume Attachment Instance Reference   -
 Active                                 false
 Busy                                   false
 Tags                                   env:test,env:prod
 ```
 {: screen}

-Capacity, indicated in megabytes, can range 10 - 16,000 GBs.
+Capacity, indicated in megabytes, can range from 10 - 16,000 GBs.
 If not specified, the default capacity is 100 GBs.
 IOPS values can be 100 - 48,000 IOPS, depending on the profile and volume size.
 If not specified, the IOPS value defaults to the valid configuration per volume profile.
 For more information, see the table of [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom).

 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
 Volume names must be unique across the entire VPC infrastructure.
 {: requirement}